Maitrisoni1803/hotel_reservation-_analysis/README.md

 13. What is the average number of nights (both weekend and weekday) spent by guests for each room type?
 14. For reservations involving children, what is the most common room type, and what is the average price for that room type?
 15. Find the market segment type that generates the highest average price per room.

+    ⚠️ **Challenges Faced**
+-CSV date format inconsistencies
+-PostgreSQL strict typing caused errors when using aggregate functions on text columns -Resolved by using explicit type casting and date conversion functions